guibohnert91/scalable-textdiff-poc/README.md

 ## About the solution & Overview

-A simple poc for text diffing.
+This is a simple PoC (Proof of Concept) for a text diffing api.

 The project follows a simplified version of a DDD style project.
 I did it as simple as possible to match the criterias specified in the assignement.